 On Installation these will have been checked but regular maintenance is necessary as conditions can change i.e. soot build up, birds nesting, masonry fall, dust build up or furniture blocking vents.

 Poor quality fuel.

 Only burn dry seasoned timber, soft woods have a lower heat output than hard woods.
-Use a moisture meter.
+Use the Gallery Moisture Meter.
 Solid fuels vary in heat value, check with your coal merchant as to suitability.

 Dirty Glass